-->

 1. Place a stem cutting with a node in a water-filled container.

-2. Keep in bright, indirect light to encourage growth.
+2. Keep the plant in bright, indirect light.

 3. Change water every 1–2 weeks and add liquid fertilizer monthly.